IONOS-WordPress/cm4all-wp-impex/packages/@cm4all-wp-impex/generator/README.md

 });
 ```

-There is just one (optional) option `next_post_id : integer` (default : 1) which might be used to provide a individual start `post_id`.
-It is only used when creating content slices for WordPress content (like `posts` or `pages`) or media.
+There is just one (optional) option `next_post_id : integer` (default : 1) which might be used to provide a individual start `post_id`. `next_post_id` is only taken into account when creating [content slices for WordPress content](https://ionos-wordpress.github.io/cm4all-wp-impex/migrating-content.html#data-files) like `posts`/`pages` or media.

-_[ImpEx WordPress Plugin](https://github.com/IONOS-WordPress/cm4all-wp-impex) supports some more slice types for exporting whole database tables and more, but in these cases `next_post_id` is not in use._
+_The [ImpEx WordPress plugin](https://github.com/IONOS-WordPress/cm4all-wp-impex) supports some more slice types (for exporting whole database tables and more) but in these cases `next_post_id` is not in use._

-Using the `ImpexSliceFactory` instance we've created we can now generate [WordPress ImpEx Slice JSON structures](https://ionos-wordpress.github.io/cm4all-wp-impex/migrating-content.html#data-files) for WordPress content or media by calling the `createSlice(sliceType : string, callback(factory, sliceJson : any) : any)`.
+Using the `ImpexSliceFactory` instance we've created we can now generate [WordPress ImpEx Slice JSON structures](https://ionos-wordpress.github.io/cm4all-wp-impex/migrating-content.html#data-files) for WordPress content or media by calling function `createSlice(sliceType : string, callback(factory, sliceJson : any) : any)`.

 The `sliceType` argument is the type of the slice to be created.

-The `callback` function is called with the `ImpexSliceFactory` instance and the generated Slice JSON.
+The `callback` function is called with the `ImpexSliceFactory` instance and the generated slice JSON structure as parameters .

 #### Encapsulate WordPress content into [ImpEx JSON](https://ionos-wordpress.github.io/cm4all-wp-impex/migrating-content.html#data-files)